Height:

 structure. |

-only evidence so far are photographs and television
+The only evidence so far are photographs and

-perimeter columns or the core is unknown.
-The
+initiated at the perimeter columns or the core is

-together, lie amongst all the debris on the ground.
+linked together, lie amongst all the debris on the

 collapsing.
 It is evident that the building is